gdub01/phx-cra-cqrs-gql/README.md

 # Create React App and Phoenix

-## Highlights
+## Why choose CRA for the phoenix frontend

-1. You don't need to eject create-react-app (CRA).. so you can keep up to date.
+1. You don't need to eject create-react-app (CRA).. so you can keep up to date with latest JS/webpack setups.
-2. You get a lot of stuff for free with CRA like code splitting, testing, etc.
+2. You get access to all the components in the react world that make front end work faster.
-3. You get access to all the components in the react world that make front end work faster.
+3. You get a PWA / service worker for possibly caching user data / offline support.

 ## ...but no SSR.
 4 frontend practices make SSR with CRA difficult...